Schlam/sparknlp-language-detection/README.md

 - Are there ways to name/describe your listing that make them appeal to a wider audience?

-## Hardship
+#### Hardship

-Apparently, the sofware versions that play well with postgresql are not the same versions that play well with `sparknlp`.
+Apparently, the spark related software versions that play well with postgresql are not the same versions that play well with `sparknlp`.
+Having a hard time isolating the exact issue.
 Combining the NLP pipeline with the visualization could be a way to avoid having to load language results back into postgres.
 However, that would be more of a patch than a fix, and would make the language data unretrievable.

-### Ideas
+#### Ideas

 Use [LaBSE](https://ai.googleblog.com/2020/08/language-agnostic-bert-sentence.html) to generate more powerful analytics on the text data.